-Security-centric Linux distributions are now going to be more helpful than before because online privacy protection is one of the important problem our generation facing today.
+Security-centric Linux distributions are now going to be more essential than before because online privacy protection is one of the important problems our generation facing today.

-Actually open source operating systems, I mean Linux distributions are now became more and more popular among users because of many reasons.
-One of the feature of Linux distros are its security and privacy protection.
+Actually open-source operating systems, I mean Linux distributions are now becoming more and more popular among users because of many reasons.
+One of the features of Linux distros is its security and privacy protection.

-But you are really serious about online privacy, then you should use one of these privacy protection security-centric Linux distribution.
+But you are really serious about online privacy, then you should use one of this privacy protection security-centric Linux distributions.

 Security-Centric Linux Distributions For Privacy Protection

-The Amnesic Incognito Live System (Tails) is is a security-focused Debian-based Linux distribution.
-The main moto of the this Linux OS is to provide complete Internet anonymity for the users.
+The Amnesic Incognito Live System (Tails) is a security-focused Debian-based Linux distribution.
+The main motto of this Linux OS is to provide complete Internet anonymity for the users.

 Tails is a live security-centric Linux operating system that you can start on almost any computer from a DVD, USB stick, or SD card and leave no trace on the computer you are using unless you ask it explicitly.
 The important feature of Tails is, all its outgoing connections are forced to go through Tor and non-anonymous connections are blocked.
 The Tor Project has provided financial support for its development.

-Whonix is another privacy and security focused Linux distribution based on Debian GNU/Linux that run on Tor anonymity network.
+Whonix is another privacy and security-focused Linux distribution based on Debian GNU/Linux that run on the Tor anonymity network.
 The operating system consists of two virtual machines — One solely runs Tor and acts as a gateway, which is called Whonix-Gateway.
 The other, which is called Whonix-Workstation, is on a completely isolated network.